Master of Arts (Norman Campus)

 Admission to Candidacy

 A student who has done satisfactory graduate work and has maintained an overall GPA of 3.0 on all residence graduate level courses may be admitted to candidacy for a Master’s degree as soon as he or she has enrolled in sufficient hours for the degree and has a committee selected.
 The committee consists of an advisor and two other members of the graduate faculty.
-To apply for admission to candidacy, a student must complete and submit the Admission to Candidacy form provided by the Graduate College.
-An Admission to Candidacy form must be filed in the Graduate College no later than the first Monday in March (for summer graduates), the first Monday in April (for fall graduates) and the first Monday in October (for spring graduates).
+To apply for admission to candidacy, a student must complete and submit the Program of Study provided by the Graduate College.
+A Program of Study must be filed in the Graduate College no later than the first Monday in March (for summer graduates), the first Monday in April (for fall graduates) and the first Monday in October (for spring graduates).
 All listed coursework must have satisfactory grades and no incompletes.
 When appropriate, use the program-specific form.

-One must obtain signatures from all committee members and the Graduate Liaison on the Application for Approval of the Master’s Thesis Topic and Committee Membership, which should be turned in to the Graduate College at the same time as the Admission to Candidacy form.
+One must obtain signatures from all committee members and the Graduate Liaison on the Application for Approval of the Master’s Thesis Topic and Committee Membership, which should be turned in to the Graduate College at the same time as the Program of Study.
 Any changes in the topic or committee composition results in a new copy of this form being completed and turned in to the Graduate College.
 This must be approved at least 14 days before the defense by the Graduate College.

 Change of Thesis Title Needs Approval of Graduate Dean